 Our Board of Directors regularly reviews our corporate governance practices to ensure that such practices, including the procedures for the election of directors, remain in the best interests of the Company and its shareholders.
 Our board is also committed to considering and responding to shareholder concerns regarding corporate governance.
-In the past, our board has believed that a classified board was in the best interests of the Company and its shareholders.
-At our 2015 annual meeting of shareholders, our shareholders voted in favor of a proposal by one of the Company's shareholders recommending that we take steps to declassify our Board of Directors.
+In the past, our board has believed that a classified board was in the best interests of the Company and its shareholders, our shareholders voted in favor of a proposal by one of the Company's shareholders recommending that we take steps to declassify our Board of Directors.
 In response to this vote, the board decided to take a close look at whether it would be advisable to implement annual elections for all directors.